filipelucas42/personal-webpage/content/about/_index.md

----
-title: ABOUT
-description: Hey, I'm Edna West
-images: ["/images/sample.jpg"]
----

-Hi, I'm Filipe :wave:

 Senior student at Electrical and Computer Engineer that enjoy learn about programming and web techologies.
-I have done some small projects using HTML, CSS, JavaScript, GO and PHP .
-Contact ( :email: filipe.jl.ines@gmail.com)
+I have done some small projects using HTML, CSS, JavaScript, GO and PHP.
+<br><br>
+I write in my blog small tutorials and explain some concepts about my technologies of choice:
+* Linux
+* Go
+* JavaScript
+* SQL Databases
+* CSS

+Contact: filipe.jl.ines@gmail.com